 For example, the Locomotive Inspection Act requires all locomotives and their parts to be in proper condition and safe to operate without unnecessary danger.
 This includes a requirement that all locomotives in use must be free from slipping and/or tripping hazards such as oil, water, waste, or any other obstruction that creates a hazard.
 Floors must also be properly treated to provide secure footing.
 Other federal regulations may be implicated as well, including regulations that require railroads to ensure that vegetation is properly managed and that track beds have adequate drainage.

 Although a violation of a safety regulation is not required in order for an injured worker to be entitled to compensation for their injuries under the FELA, eliminating the railroad’s opportunity to blame employees for any contributory negligence is a big advantage for an injured worker.
 Our attorneys have had considerable success in holding the railroad strictly liable for injuries sustained by railroad workers due to violations of a safety regulation.
 If you were injured in a slip, trip, or fall on the railroad, an experienced FELA attorney can identify these important issues that could have a tremendous impact on the value of your case.
-Call us today for a free consultation.
+Contact us today for a free consultation.